Erastuskanyatta/PHP-Yii2-Framework/index.md

 Actions are the objects that end users can directly refer to for execution.
 Actions are grouped by controllers.
 The execution result of an action is the response that an end user will receive.

-Declare the services action in the existing SiteController, which is defined in the class file controllers/SiteController.php.
+Declare the portfolio action in the existing SiteController, which is defined in the class file controllers/SiteController.php.
 ```php
 <?php